ossf/tac/process/README.md

 - Sandbox - for new efforts within the Foundation seeking to get started out within a community of like-minded contributors
 - Incubating - for more mature and organized groups that have participated in the community for some period of time
 - Graduated - for mature efforts that have a proven track-record of deliverables and adding value to the community
-- Archived - for groups that either are feature-complete and retired, or that no longer has active contributions occuring
+- Archived - for groups that either are feature-complete and retired, or that no longer has active contributions occurring

 Each TI will haved equivellent, but slightly different requirements and benefits, depending on their stage in the lifecyle and are defined below: